List of mass stabbing incidents (2020–present): Trondheim, Norway

-On March 29, four people were injured in a stabbing attack in the Norwegian city.
+On 29 March, four people were injured in a stabbing attack in the Norwegian city.
 The perpetrator was arrested and was also reported to be among the injured.

-Duhok, Iraq

-On April 1, three Assyrians were attacked with an axe at an Akitu celebration in Duhok, Kurdistan Region, Iraq.
-The perpetrator who was a supporter of ISIS was arrested.

 Washington, D.C, U.S.

-On April 3, a man stabbed himself multiple times before stabbing and injuring six bystanders in a stabbing rampage near Gallaudet University in Trinidad, Washington, D.C..
+On 3 April, a man stabbed himself multiple times before stabbing and injuring six bystanders in a stabbing near Gallaudet University in Trinidad, Washington, D.C..
 A suspect that was under the influence of drugs was arrested.

 New York City, New York, U.S.

-On April 6, four children were stabbed and injured with a meat cleaver inside of a house in Bensonhurst, Brooklyn, New York, United States.
+On 6 April, four children were stabbed and injured with a meat cleaver inside of a house in Bensonhurst, Brooklyn, New York, United States.
 The perpetrator was shot and critically injured by responding officers.

 Perry, Georgia, U.S.

-On April 6, a person stabbed three adults and a child to death at home.
+Also on 6 April, a person stabbed three adults and a child to death at home.
 A suspect who authorities believed knew the family was arrested.

 Los Angeles, California, U.S.

-Five people, three critically, were stabbed in the Resida neighborhood of Northwest Los Angeles on April 12.
+On 12 April, five people, three critically, were stabbed in the Reseda neighborhood of Northwest Los Angeles.

 Kolkata, India

-On April 17, a group of knife wielding people stabbed and injured three people near Park Circus.
+On 17 April, a group of knife wielding people stabbed and injured three people near Park Circus.

 Antipolo, Philippines

-On April 22, a man entered a bakery and fatally stabbed seven employees while they were sleeping.
+On 22 April, a man entered a bakery and fatally stabbed seven employees while they were sleeping.
 A suspect was arrested but the motive is unknown.

-Nantes, France

-On April 24, one person was killed and three others were critically injured in a stabbing attack with two knives at a private school.
-A 15-year-old student was detained.

 Cheongju, South Korea

-On April 28, a student with an intellectual disability stabbed six people, three of which were staff members who suffered serious injuries including the principal, with a knife at a high school in North Chungcheong Province before jumping from a reservoir and later being rescued.
+On 28 April, a student with an intellectual disability stabbed six people, three of which were staff members who suffered serious injuries including the principal, with a knife at a high school in North Chungcheong Province before jumping from a reservoir and later being rescued.

 Tianjin, China

-On April 28, a 47-year-old man attacked six medical staff with a knife in the orthopedic department of Tianjin Hospital, killing two people and injuring four others.
+Also on 28 April, a 47-year-old man attacked six medical staff with a knife in the orthopedic department of Tianjin Hospital, killing two people and injuring four others.

 Hamilton, Ontario, Canada

-On May 2, three people were stabbed at a mosque by two suspects during an altercation in downtown Hamilton, Ontario.
+On 2 May, three people were stabbed at a mosque by two suspects during an altercation in downtown Hamilton, Ontario.
 One person was taken to hospital, one person was treated at the scene and another showed up at a hospital.

 Big Stone Gap, Virginia, U.S.

-On May 2, five police officers required medical treatment after a stabbing attack by six inmates, including five MS-13 members, at the Wallens Ridge State Prison in Big Stone Gap.
+Also on 2 May, five police officers required medical treatment after a stabbing attack by six inmates, including five MS-13 members, at the Wallens Ridge State Prison in Big Stone Gap.

 Chicago, Illinois, U.S.

-On May 3, seven people were injured in a stabbing attack and fight on a lawn.
+On 2 May, seven people were injured in a stabbing attack and fight on a lawn.